 Now that we know how resource allocation helps in successful project delivery, let’s take a look at some of the best resource allocation methods:

-4.1 Identify and allocate the Best-Visible-Best-Fit resources:
+A. Identify and allocate the Best-Visible-Best-Fit resources:

-One of the methods of resource allocation is assigning best-visible-best-fit instead of first-available-first-fit resources.
+One of the best methods of project resource allocation is assigning best-visible-best-fit instead of first-available-first-fit resources.
 Visibility also allows uniform distribution of skilled resources across multiple projects instead of only deploying them to a high-priority project.

-4.2 Avoid under or overallocation of resources:
+B. Avoid under or overallocation of resources:

 Forecasting billable /strategic utilization helps project managers to move resources periodically from non-billable to billable/strategic work.
 Thus, it facilitates optimum resource utilization and improves business efficiency.

-4.3 Subscribe to an automated resource request process:
+C. Subscribe to an automated resource request process:

 While allocating resources, manually sifting through the resource pool or taking phone/email requests from individual project managers can be cumbersome.
 An automated resource requesting that is independent of cumbersome spreadsheets streamlines the process.